zardus/ctf-tools/README.md

 1. Create a `toolname` directory.
 2. Create an `install` script.
-3. (optional) if special uninstall steps are reuired, create an `uninstall` script.
+3. (optional) if special uninstall steps are required, create an `uninstall` script.

 ### Install Scripts